What is a data table?

 Creating New Data Tables

-For your convenience, Tadabase offers three different methods for creating a new data table:
+For your convenience, Tadabase offers two different methods for creating a new data table:

 Create a new data table from scratch (recommended)